manuelbarbas/primodium/README.md

 - CraftSystem: Crafting Items (called from factories)
   - Called from factories (items already in factories, no resource flows)

-# Known bugs

-- Factories can only transfer resources or crafted items that their recipes support to the next tile.
-Such resources are stuck in the factories otherwise.
-CHANGE 2023-04-24: Only the resulting crafted item is transferred to the destination.
-- Need to check whether research is unlocked before allowing user to build.

 # Components

 A new int256 component is created for each resource and crafted item.
 A new boolean component is created for each research objective.